crcdng/tez-vr-playground/README.md

 Built with [A-Frame](https://aframe.io/) and [Taquito](https://tezostaquito.io).

+Prerequisites: [node.js/npm](https://nodejs.org/)

+Download or clone this repo.

+To install, run: `npm install` in the main folder

 DO NOT upgrade the (deprecated) parcel bundler, newer versions have problems with static files such as 3d model formats.
 DO NOT downgrade either.

-The working configuration is
+The working configuration is "parcel-bundler": "1.12.5" and "parcel-plugin-static-files-copy": "2.6.0".
-* "parcel-bundler": "1.12.5",
-* "parcel-plugin-static-files-copy": "2.6.0",

-Prerequisites: [node.js/npm](https://nodejs.org/)

-To install, run: `npm install`

 To start, run: `npm run watch`, then open http://localhost:1234 in the browser.